CalvinY8/blender_pauldron_rigger_demo/README.md

 	for pauldrons, spaulders, shoulder armor
 	good for military/robot/fantasy/sci-fi/fighting/athlete characters
-	works with many common styles of shoulder armor rapidly try out rigging methods
+	works with many common styles of shoulder armor translate your art to 3d without worrying about the rigging rapidly try out rigging methods

 ---What does it do?